Pacifica Spindrift Players Executive Board Bylaws

 1. Advisors and Committee Heads:

-1. Advisors to the Board may be recommended for appointment by any Board Director, subject to the approval of the Board of Directors, for a term of one year commencing each September 1st.
+1. Advisors to the Board may be recommended for appointment by any Board Director, subject to the approval of the Board of Directors.

 2. The Board of Directors shall form the committees they deem necessary.

-3. The President, shall appoint the chairs of all standing committees, subject to the approval by the Board.
+2. The President shall appoint the chairs of all Committees, subject to the approval by the Board.

-5. Once appointed, a Standing Committee Chair can be removed before the end of the term of office only by a majority vote of the Board of Directors.
+3. Once appointed, a Committee Chair can be removed before the end of the term of office only by a majority vote of the Board of Directors.

-2. When a Special Committee is created, an announcement shall be made at the next Board meeting of the creation of the committee, its chair, its duties and its authority.
+4. When a Committee is created, an announcement shall be made at the next Board meeting of the creation of the committee, its chair, its duties and its authority.

 7. Article VII: Meetings of the Organization